-Grammar is a key part of the English language, and even native speakers need help, especially in English writing.
-The topic of this blog post covers the writing part of English.
-Grammarly is a popular writing assistant tool for two grammar checker tools, while Linguix is a new grammar checker with many similar features.
+Grammar is a vital part of the English language, and even native speakers need help, especially in writing.
+Grammarly is a popular writing assistant, while Linguix is a new grammar checker.
 How do both differ?
-The blog post covers Grammarly vs. Linguix (2021).
+The blog post covers Grammarly vs. Linguix.

-Grammarly has been helping writers, students, entrepreneurs, business people, and anyone else who like to improve their writing skills for over 11 years.
-The software claims to check for hundreds of grammar mistakes in the writing.
+Grammarly is one of the grammar checking tools helping writers, students, entrepreneurs, business people, and anyone else who likes to improve their writing skills.
+The software claims to check for hundreds of grammar mistakes.

-Linguix is new to the industry and has already claimed one of the best grammar checking tools.
-It claims to look for over 2700 types of mistakes.
-The tool if not available for free, but you can enjoy a 14-day free trial before starting the premium plan.
+Linguix is new to the industry, but it claims to check for over 3000 types of mistakes.
+The tool is not available for free, but they offer a 14-day free trial.

 - goals to help you set goals for the writing